Here’s a notorious curiosity from the Zelda series. A title Nintendo had little to do with, which is one of the reasons why it ended up such a mess.

-Primarily as its console had an absurd price, looked like a clunky VHS player, and it didn’t have any good games.
+Primarily as its console had an absurd price, looked like an absurdly clunky VHS player, and it didn’t have any good games.

 The console is now a retro gaming curiosity, arguably most famous for the inclusion of three bizarre Zelda games.

 Right, so Animation Magic went on to make three of these Zelda games.
 They’re now thought of as the worst titles from the series.

 We’re focusing on The Faces of Evil here as it’s (sort of) the most normal.
 A platformer, like Zelda II or some such.